Mahtab-Shabani/Kmeans-Image-Segmentation/README.md

 # Kmeans-Image-Segmentation

 An unsupervised technique called K-means clustering is used to separate the area of interest from the background.
-Based on the K-centroids, it clusters or divides the input data into K-clusters or portions.
-This repro is a simple code for image segmentation by Kmeans.
+Based on the K-centroids, the clusters divide the input data into K-clusters or portions.
+This repository contains a simple code for image segmentation using K-means.

 ![image](https://user-images.githubusercontent.com/21992001/188752237-012d7d3b-ee7e-468f-9180-a92c2f9707bf.png)